 Transfer the cooled spaghetti squash to an airtight container or a zip-top bag.
 This helps to prevent any odors from the refrigerator from being absorbed by the squash and keeps it fresh for longer.

-See also How to cook filet mignon inside
+See also How long to cook black beans from can

 3. Label and date the container